Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 Lender Holding Money After Repairs Are Complete

 Sometimes, even after the repairs are finished, the mortgage company drags its feet on releasing the remaining balance.
-This is one of the most infuriating situations — the work is done, the property is restored, and the mortgage company still will not let go of the money.
+This is one of the most frustrating situations — the work is done, the property is restored, and the mortgage company still will not let go of the money.

 Deciding Not to Rebuild